renzowesterbeek/YoutubeMusicDL/README.md

 ## Usage
 1. Start terminal/cmd
-2. Navigate to app directory (YoutubeMusicDL/)
+2. Navigate to app directory (ex.
+YoutubeMusicDL/)
 3. Either run `python ui-dl.py` for the version with User Interface or run `python console-dl.py` for the console-only version of the tool.